 Graduate students may concentrate their studies in environmental and wildlife filmmaking through the Center for Environmental Filmmaking.
 Some courses are entry-level graduate courses, others advanced specialized graduate courses, and still others are electives.
-Please consult with the director, Maggie Stogner, or the associate directors about the concentration, and also consult with the director of the Film and Media Arts program, John Douglass.
+Please consult with the executive director, Maggie Burnette Stogner, or the associate directors about the concentration, and also consult with the director of the Film and Media Arts program, Brigid Maher.
 You should map your course plan for each semester in careful consultation with faculty advisors and Center directors.

 This class is subtitled "The Art of Producing" because virtually everything you learn in the class is relevant and helpful to whatever film-related career you are thinking of entering.
 In fact, some students take it who aren't even going into filmmaking because of what they get out of the class.

 The class examines the goals, strategies, and tactics necessary to produce films or new media.

 Students research issues, create stories, find characters, pitch ideas, develop proposals, write treatments, identify audiences, sell films, and work with nonprofits.
 You'll learn about ethics, citizen activism, and raising money.
 You'll learn what it takes to become a successful producer and hear first-hand about the ins and outs of the industry.
 Guest speakers come from organizations like Discovery and National Geographic.

 There are no prerequisites, except a passion to learn, make a difference and succeed.
 Open to juniors, seniors, and grad students and is offered every semester.

 Please email Professor Maggie Stogner to learn more about the class or if you would like to receive a copy of the syllabus.

 Would you like to get a PBS credit on your resume?
 Then consider taking a fascinating class with Mike English called Environmental and Wildlife Production.